Tourism statistics and plans

 For more information please email email@example.com

-We work closely with the team at Destination Staffordshire (Enjoy Staffordshire) and our work dovetails into the work to attract people to the wider region.
-To find out more about Destination Staffordshire, visit their trade website or download the Staffordshire County Council Tourism Strategy 2012 – 2014, which is published by Staffordshire County Council.
+We work closely with the team at Destination Staffordshire and our work dovetails into the work to attract people to the wider region.
+Find out more about Staffordshire's tourism strategy.

 Greater Birmingham strategy